illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/README.md

 How to get started:
 ---------
--Create a parent folder (e.g. /Repositories/)
+- Create a parent folder (e.g. /Repositories/)
--Clone cortexcontrol/ and ctxctl_contrib/ inside the parent folder -Move RpycConnector.py and run_rpyc.py from the ctxctlcontrib/ to cortexcontrol/
+- Clone cortexcontrol/ and ctxctl_contrib/ inside the parent folder
+- Move RpycConnector.py and run_rpyc.py from the ctxctlcontrib/ to cortexcontrol/